jordan52/trickykegstands/src/site/todayILearned.md

 #### 2013 01 12

 The Chippewa boots are really nice!
-I busted out my vintage, Made in England Doc Martens and cleaned them up.
+I busted out my vintage, made in England Doc Martens and cleaned them up.
 Now I have 2 pairs of boots.
 The docs are also very nice.
 I had no idea how good I had it back then.
 I've worn nothing but crap shoes for the past 10 years and, well, now I know the error of my ways.
 Also, wool socks are phenomenal.
 I used to only wear them snowboarding like they were only